Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

 where

-A detailed derivation of this bound is given in Corollary~\ref{cor:single_qubit_depolarized} in the supplementary materials.
+A detailed derivation of this bound is given in supplementary note 5.

 The H\"older bound from Lemma~\ref{lem: elementary bound} can also be adapted to the noisy setting.
-Specifically, since for two states $\sigma$ and $\rho$, the trace distance obeys $T(\cE^{\mathrm{dep}}_p(\rho),\,\cE^{\mathrm{dep}}_p(\sigma)) = (1-p)\cdot T(\rho,\,\sigma)$, Lemma~\ref{lem: elementary bound} implies robustness given that the trace distance is less than $T(\rho,\,\sigma) < R_p^{\text{H\"older}}$ where
+Specifically, since for two states $\sigma$ and $\rho$, the trace distance obeys $T(\cE^{\mathrm{dep}}_p(\rho),\,\cE^{\mathrm{dep}}_p(\sigma)) = (1-p)\cdot T(\rho,\,\sigma)$, Lemma~\ref{lem: elementary bound} implies robustness given that the trace distance is less than $T(\rho,\,\sigma) < {r_{\mathrm{H}}(p)}$ where

-In~\cite{du2020quantum} it has been shown that naturally occurring noise in a quantum circuit can be harnessed to increase the robustness of quantum classification algorithms.
-Specifically, using techniques from quantum differential privacy, a robustness bound expressible in terms of the class probabilities $p_A$ and the depolarization parameter $p$ has been derived.
+It has been shown in Ref.~\cite{du2020quantum} that naturally occurring noise in a quantum circuit can be harnessed to increase the robustness of quantum classification algorithms.
+Specifically, using techniques from quantum differential privacy, a robustness bound expressible in terms of the class probabilities $p_{\mathrm{A}}$ and the depolarization parameter $p$ has been derived.
 Written in our notation and for single-qubit binary classification, the bound can be written as

-and robustness is guaranteed for any adversarial state $\rho$ with $T(\rho,\,\sigma) < R^{\mathrm{DP}}_p$.
-In FIG~\ref{fig:depolarization_bounds} the three bounds are compared graphically for different values of the noise parameter $p$, showing that the QHT bound gives rise to a tighter robustness condition for all values of $p$.
+and robustness is guaranteed for any adversarial state $\rho$ with $T(\rho,\,\sigma) < {r_{\mathrm{DP}}(p)}$.
+The three bounds are compared graphically in FIG.~\ref{fig:depolarization_bounds} for different values of the noise parameter $p$, showing that the QHT bound gives rise to a tighter robustness condition for all values of $p$.

-Additionally, we note that in the presence of depolarization noise, the robust regions can cover the entire Bloch sphere if $p_A$ is large enough and the robust radius (in terms of trace distance) becomes $1$.
-In particular, from FIG.~\ref{fig:depolarization_bounds} we can see that as the depolarization parameter $p$ increases, the prediction confidence $p_A$ at which the robust radius is $1$, decreases.
-This indicates that as the input approaches the maximally mixed state, it becomes harder for classifiers to distinguish between states.
-The fact that the robust radius can cover the entire Bloch sphere, implies that if a quantum classifier becomes ``too confident" in classifying a given input state, it will be constant, hinting at a fundamental limitation on the ability of quantum classifiers to distinguish between different classes of states.